 - Project expansions

-The motive for the building of the NRLA remains primarily a question of transport policy.
+The motive for the building of the NRLA was primarily a question of transport policy.
 However, it is also a worthwhile economic investment with a considerable socio-economic impact:

 - Its economic benefits outweigh its construction costs;